holyzfy/vue-validate/readme.md

 ## Usage

-You could use like this [demo](https://holyzfy.github.io/vue-validate/demo/index.html).
+You have to set `name` for field, you could use like this [demo](https://holyzfy.github.io/vue-validate/demo/index.html).

 ```js
 var vm = new Vue({